jiasong18/Ant-Media-Server-Wiki/Management-Console.md

 ![Antmedia Cluster Page](https://raw.githubusercontent.com/wiki/ant-media/Ant-Media-Server/images/antmedia-cluster.png)

 In the image above there are 3 nodes in MongoDB but the node with IP 172.17.0.3 is not in the cluster at the moment.
-If you wan to see it in the cluster table anymore, you can delete it by clicking the Delete icon under the Actions column.
+If you don't want to see it in the cluster table anymore, you can delete it by clicking the Delete icon under the Actions column.

 ## Colums:
 **Node IP:**It show IP address of the node.